petealbertson/entidades_mexicanos/README.md

 #### List all Municipios
 ```
-GET /api/v1/municipios
+GET /api/v1/municipios?clave_estado=XX
 ```
 Returns a list of all municipalities across Mexico.
+The `clave_estado` parameter is required.

 #### List Municipios in an Estado
 ```